PHP Class: x_class_api

 string |

-The API key to expire. |
+The current API key to refresh |

 None |